rudidude86/gura-lang.github.io/documents/Syntax.md

         repeat (3) {|i| println(i)}

-Elements in a collector can be separated by a comma character or a line feed.
+Expressions in a collector can be separated by a comma character or a line feed.
 The following two codes have the same result.

     [1, 2, 3, 4]